Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Dust Collection Ductwork

-Fans or Blower
+Fans or Blowers

 The blower or fan is a critical element in a dust collection system since it is the mechanism that pulls the contaminated air into the ductwork away from the workplace and sends it to the filtration and cleaning systems.
 The basic types of blowers are centrifugal and axial.
-The centrifugal type has wheels in a housing, while the axial type has propellers.
+The centrifugal type has wheels in the housing, while the axial type has propellers.

 Dust Filter